This one-bowl chocolate cake is the perfect centerpiece for any occasion!

-One-Bowl Chocolate Cake
+Easy 1-Bowl Chocolate Cake

 This recipe results in one of the best cakes you’ll ever have.
 Decadent, chocolaty, moist, and fudgy, it’s everything you can ask for in a cake.

-How Do You Make a One-Bowl Chocolate Cake?
+How to Make One-Bowl Chocolate Cake

 The promise of this recipe is that you can prepare the entire batter in just one bowl.
 Here’s how.